 Photo courtesy: katerha

 Hazel tree begins producing fruits about three years after plantation.
-During each spring season, the tree bears attractive inflorescence (catkins) consisting of clusters of monoecious (single sex) flowers arranged closely along its central stalk which subsequently develop into fruits by autumn.
+During each spring season, the tree bears attractive inflorescence (catkins) consisting of clusters of monoecious (single sex) flowers arranged closely along its central stalk which subsequently develops into fruits by autumn.

 |Fiberts, shelled-close up view.